ysim/cook/README.md

     cook validate

+If you see any errors parsing files while using `cook`, you can run this command to validate the formatting of your recipe files.
 This will walk through `$COOK_RECIPES_DIR` and list the files with formatting that cannot be parsed by `cook`, along with a reason.

 ##### Searching